Janis-Rullis-IT/pr1-symfony5-api/README.md

-### Let customers order Your custom shirts and mugs!
+#### Let customers order Your custom shirts and mugs!

-This API allows to define how much the shirt or mug will cost and what will it tell.
+Create a product and set it's cost and title.
 After that customers from all the world can order them (*currently from US-based companies*).

 ## FIRST TIME?
 HOW TO SET THIS UP?